Greg Schultz

 Greg Schultz (born 1981) is an American political advisor.
 He served as the campaign manager and general election strategist for the Joe Biden 2020 presidential campaign, the senior advisor to Vice President Biden under President Barack Obama, and the deputy political director in Ohio for the Barack Obama 2008 presidential campaign and the Ohio State Director for the Barack Obama 2012 presidential campaign.

 Early life and education

 Schultz was born in Parma, Ohio and raised in North Royalton, Ohio, where he graduated from North Royalton High School.
 His parents both taught special education and Schultz himself planned on becoming a teacher before pivoting to politics.

 Schultz earned a Bachelor of Arts degree in history and political science from Ohio State University and a Master of Education, also from Ohio State University.

-In 2014, he was awarded the Distinguished Alumni Award from the Ohio State’s Department of Political Science.
+In 2014, he was awarded the Distinguished Alumni Award from the Ohio State's Department of Political Science.

 Career

+2008 and 2012 campaigns

+After working on local and statewide campaigns throughout Ohio, Schultz served as Ohio Political Director for the Hillary Clinton 2008 presidential campaign from February to March 2008 ahead of her victory in the 2008 Ohio Democratic presidential primary.
+Afterwards, he held the role of Deputy Political Director for the Obama/Biden presidential campaigns in Ohio in 2008 and Ohio State Director for the Obama/Biden campaign in 2012.
+He also worked as the state director of the Ohio chapter of Organizing for America.
+In between campaign cycles, Schultz served as the executive assistant to Ohio Governor Ted Strickland.

+During the 2012 campaign, Schultz stepped in to help with the successful referendum on Ohio's House Bill 194, a GOP backed piece of legislation that sought to limit voter access across the state.